akkinoc/orika-spring-boot-starter/README.md

 ### Mapping your beans

-Map your beans using `MapperFacade`.
+Map your beans using the `MapperFacade`.

 For example: